fluffy/ietf/perc-tunnel/draft-jones-perc-dtls-tunnel-01.md

 Additionally, all messages sent by the MDD will contain a conference identifier and SRTP protection profile information at the end of the Tunnel message.
 The KMF will need to select a common profile supported by both the endpoint and the MDD to ensure that hop-by-hop operations can be successfully performed.

 Further, the KMF will provide the SRTP [@RFC3711] key material for HBH operations at the time it sends a "Finished" message to the endpoint via the tunnel.
 The MDD would extract this Key Info when received and use it for hop-by-hop encryption and authentication.
+The delivery of the keying information along with the finish of the DTLS handshake ensures the delivery of the keying information is fate shared with completion of the DTLS handshake so that the MDD is guaranteed to have the HBH keying information before it receives any media that is encrypted or authenticated with that key.

 # Tunneling Procedures

 The following sub-sections explain in detail the expected behavior of the endpoint, the media distribution device (MDD), and the key management function (KMF).

 It is important to note that the tunneling protocol described in this document is not an extension to TLS [@!RFC5246] or DTLS [@!RFC6347].
-Rather, it is a protocol that transports endpoint- or MDD-generated DTLS messages as data inside of the DTLS tunnel established between the MDD and KMF.
+Rather, it is a protocol that transports endpoint or MDD-generated DTLS messages as data inside of the DTLS tunnel established between the MDD and KMF.

 ## Endpoint Procedures